Ethenyl/Ethenyl.github.io/_posts/2020-10-01-an-alternative-git-branching-model.md

 ## Development branch 🛠

-This unique branch is where the actual magic happen, it will serve as the root of all your features and bug fixes.
+This unique branch is where the actual magic happens, it will serve as the root of all your features and bug fixes.

 Every single feature branch will be targeted at the development branch in order to make the new stuff available to everyone.
 Where is the fun in working all alone?